Criminal Justice Association

 How to Join

-In order to join the club a person must be a University of Arizona undergraduate student and must pay the club dues.
-Member dues are typically $20 for the year, for both Fall & Spring semesters.
-Member dues include a club t-shirt.
-New members are welcome to join up until the time dues are collected, which is usually two months into the Fall semester.
-If they request to join after dues are collected we typically have them wait to join until the next semester when dues are collected again.
-If someone is interested in joining they should email President of CJA , Marilyn Ochoa- firstname.lastname@example.org or attend one of the first semester meetings.
-Meeting are held every other Wednesday in Modern Languages Rm.
-413 at 6pm.
-Below are meeting dates for the Fall 2017 semester/ along with the list of guest speakers:
+In order to join the club, a person must be a University of Arizona student and must pay the club dues.
+Active member dues are $20 for the year ($10 for each semester), for both Fall & Spring semesters.
+Active member dues include a club t-shirt and the opportunity to go to off campus events such as the jail/prison tour, gun range, etc. New members are welcome to join anytime.
+If a member does not wish to pay dues, they will be considered an Honorary Member and will not receive the shirt or be able to go to the off campus activities but are more than welcome to attend the meetings.
+If someone is interested in joining they should email the President of CJA , Ivan Celaya - firstname.lastname@example.org or attend one of the meetings.
+Meeting are held every Wednesday in Cesar Chavez Rm.
+104 at 6pm.
+Below are meeting dates for the Spring 2018 semester/ along with the list of guest speakers

 Club Membership Funding